gmoniava/react-projects/README.md

 # react-projects

-Set of relatively small react projects implemented as components, mainly for learning purposes.
+Set of relatively small react projects implemented as components.
 See the `Projects` folder.